This article is part of The Ascender, the Highrise platform for articles and resources.

 Understanding these disadvantages can help you make better decisions about choosing the right coaching path or setting up your own group coaching program.

-1. Diminished individual attention
+1. Diminished Individual Attention

 Working in an organizational setting can be great, but there is a risk that the coach will focus on others, and you will receive less individual attention.